-SLE, the most common type of lupus is called Systemic Lupus Erythematosus (SLE), which affects many parts of the body.
+SLE stands for Systemic Lupus Erythematosus (SLE), the most common type of lupus, which affects many parts of the body.
 While anyone can get lupus, the disease most often affects women.
 In fact, women make up about nine out of ten adults with the disease.
 It’s also more common in women of African American, Hispanic, Asian, and Native American descent than in Caucasian women.
-Peter Morley is one of the 10% of men that lives with lupus in the United States and although he structures his life around its debilitating symptoms, chronic fatigue, daily medications, and monthly biologic treatments, he refuses to let lupus define him.
-He is “more than his SLE”.
+I’m one of the 10% of men that live with lupus in the United States and although I structures his life around its debilitating symptoms, chronic fatigue, daily medications, and regular biologic treatments, I refuse to let lupus define me.
+I am “more than my SLE”.